Why Public Toilets Matter

 Negotiating Asset Transfer

-When district or county councils come knocking, here's my advice:
+When district or county councils come knocking, here's the advice:

-Remember, you're doing them a favor by taking this on – negotiate from a position of strength.
+Remember, you're doing them a favour by taking this on — negotiate from a position of strength.

 Toilet Technology: What Works